Building a Budget with Discretionary Dollars

 - Custodial Fees: It is likely either the school or the partner will need to budget for custodial overtime if the partner requires building access after-hours or on weekends.

-- Fees for Families/Students: Some partners, especially after school programs, require enrollment fees for individual families.
+- Fees for Families/Students: Some partners, especially afterschool programs, require enrollment fees for individual families.
 While this does not impact school budgets, it is important to know the implications for the school community.

 - Ask the partner to confirm that all necessary funding is secured to cover the full scope of partnership for the upcoming year.